 Anesthesiologist Assistant Career Information

 Working under a licensed anesthesiologist, anesthesiologist assistants assist in the preparation and delivery of anesthesia for medical procedures such as surgery.
 Anesthesiologist assistants have a wide range of duties.
 They are responsible for monitoring and adjusting anesthetic levels, performing preoperative tasks such as inserting intravenous lines and catheters, anesthesia drug administration, collecting preoperative medical history and providing recovery room care.
 Anesthesiologists are primarily employed in medical centers that perform procedures such as trauma care, transplant surgery, neurosurgery and cardiac surgery.
-While the BLS doesn't provide information specifically for anesthesiologist assistants, the median pay for nurse anesthesiologists was $104,740 as of 2015, according to the U.S. Bureau of Labor Statistics (bls.gov).
+While the BLS doesn't provide information specifically for anesthesiologist assistants, the median pay for nurse anesthetists was $167,950 as of May, 2018, according to the U.S. Bureau of Labor Statistics (bls.gov).